 I can do that in Photoshop, why am I paying you to do this?

 Such clients are difficult to work with as they will try to undermine you every step of the way.
 However, no matter how frustrated you are, never bash heads with them.
 Instead, try to help them understand your design process in an objective manner.
 For example, show them the rough sketches and notes you did during conceptualization, and describe the rationale behind your decisions.
-If they still prove to be troublesome, then it might be time to cut your losses.
+If they still prove to be troublesome, then it might be time to consider quitting the project.

 THEY REFUSE TO SIGN A CONTRACT

 By now you should have understand the importance of contracts and why it’s a must to have them.
 Clients who refuse to sign contracts usually spell trouble.
-However, if you can get them to accept your terms and conditions in some way, then it can effectively be considered as a contract.
+However, if you can get them to accept your terms and conditions in some way, then it’s up to your discretion on whether to move forward with the project.
 For example, email can be legally binding depending on the context.
-In such cases, it comes down to how much trust you have in the client’s ability to keep their end of the bargain.
+Again, it comes down to how much trust you have in the client’s ability to keep their end of the bargain.

 THEY DON’T KNOW WHAT THEY WANT

 Sometimes a client is unsure and can’t give you direction on the design, which can be good or bad.
-You have creative freedom, but it will be hard to estimate the costs and time the work will take; the client can demand as many changes as they like since they are paying for them.
+You have creative freedom, but it will be hard to estimate the costs and time the work will take.
+At the same time, the client can demand as many changes as they like since they are paying for them.

 It might get frustrating for you, especially if the project stretches on for too long.
 You aren’t responsible for their lack of direction, so it might be wise not to gamble on it.